Veggie Tortilla Soup

 Can I freeze this soup?

-Absolutely!
-It freezes well for up to 3 months.
-Just thaw overnight in the fridge and reheat when ready.
+Yes — this soup freezes well for up to 3 months.
+Thaw overnight in the refrigerator and reheat when ready.

 Can I skip the serrano or jalapeño?

-Of course!
-If you’re not a fan of spice, feel free to leave it out or substitute with mild green chilies.
+Definitely.
+If you’re not into spice, leave it out or swap in mild green chilies instead.

 I’d love to see your creations!
 Tag me on Instagram @madly__delicious with #MadlyDelicious and #UnleashTheDelicious so I can check out your take on this hearty dish.